-\mypara{Reducing acceptor-type traps} Another root cause is the acceptor-type trap~\cite{yang2019trap}.
+\mypara{Reducing acceptor-type traps} The other root cause is the acceptor-type trap~\cite{yang2019trap}.
 Specifically, in a trap-assisted charge pumping process, a trap located near the gate of an aggressor wordline captures charges and then emits them.
-Thus, {the emitted charges will migrate to adjacent victim worldline and cause a potential drop, leaking the charge in the capacitors of victim cells}.
-As a single trap may exacerbate the charge leak by a factor of 60 in a 2y-nm node, it will eventually cause bit flip if this process repeats. {To mitigate this problem}, Ryu et al.~\cite{ryu2017overcoming} propose a silicon migration technique of hydrogen annealing.
+Thus, {the emitted charges will migrate to adjacent victim wordline and cause a potential drop, leaking the charge in the capacitors of victim cells}.
+As a single trap may exacerbate the charge leak by a factor of 60 in a 2y-nm node, it will eventually cause bit flip if this process repeats.
+To mitigate this problem, Ryu et al.~\cite{ryu2017overcoming} propose a silicon migration technique of hydrogen annealing.

-\subsubsection{Summary of Hardware Defenses}
+\subsection{Summary of Hardware Defenses}

-All existing hardware defenses except row-activation-count based defenses cannot prevent rowhammer.
-Specifically, the data-integrity-check based solutions either cannot detect and correct all rowhammer-induced bit flips~\cite{kim2019effective,wang2019reinforce,ryan2009channel} or have only detection capability~\cite{gomez2016dram,vig2018rapid}.
+All existing hardware defenses except row-activation-count based defenses cannot eliminate rowhammer.
+Specifically, the data integrity check based solutions either cannot detect and correct all induced bit flips~\cite{kim2019effective,wang2019reinforce,ryan2009channel} or have only detection capability~\cite{gomez2016dram,vig2018rapid}.
 The row-activation-triggered based probabilistic refresh approaches are intrinsically flawed with security.
 Particularly, PARA~\cite{kim2014flipping} incur{s} a high performance and energy cost when mitigating rowhammer to a larger extent.
 Though PRoHit~\cite{son2017making} and MRLoc~\cite{you2019mrloc} have optimized PARA significantly, they are still vulnerable to specific adversarial memory access patterns~\cite{park2020graphene}.
 The fabrication-process-improvement based methods only address the root causes of rowhammer to some extent.
-While row-activation-count based defenses aim to provide a rowhammer-free security guarantee, they all have to consider the worse rowhammer case where the {MAC} is rather low, thus introducing unwanted and expensive refreshes or throttling caused by benign applications.
-In the following, we divide these defenses into two categories based on their prototype location and discuss their respective limitations.

-{\mypara{Limitations of MC-based solutions}} \begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item They are not scalable enough to MAC.
-As MAC varies considerably among DRAM chips of different generations and manufacturers, they have to set a conservative row-activation threshold matching the smallest MAC to prevent rowhammer for different DRAM chips. \item For the solutions that perform additional refreshes, they need the mapping between logical DRAM rows to physical DRAM rows, as well as the internal remapping between faulty rows and spare rows, which are kept as proprietary by DRAM manufacturers.
-Besides, a new DRAM command is needed for the MC to issue additional refreshes targeting any row at any time.
-As such, Graphene~\cite{park2020graphene} chooses to update the DRAM protocol to enable cooperation between the MC and DRAM.